 The Biblical Chronologist began with the research of Dr. Aardsma in the late 1980's.
-His revolutionary missing millennium discovery in 1990 immediately promised to shed new light on many long-standing problems between the Bible and secular studies.
-In 1995, Dr. Aardsma began devoting his full time to researching the implications of his discovery for these problems and publishing the results.
+His missing millennium discovery in 1990 promised to shed new light on many long-standing problems between the Bible and secular studies.
+In 1995, Dr. Aardsma began devoting himself full time to researching the implications of his discovery for these problems and publishing the results.
 He founded Aardsma Research and Publishing (ARP) early in 1995, and the first issue of The Biblical Chronologist newsletter was published in February of that year.
 Six issues were published each year on a fixed, bimonthly schedule.
 Issues were printed by LaserJet on loose leaf 8.5 by 11 sheets of paper and mailed to subscribers.

 1995 through 1999

-By early 1999 the ultimate goal of a complete unification of secular and biblical chronologies of earth history had been achieved.
-Dr. Aardsma's research was published in The Biblical Chronologist newsletter at every step along the way.
+By early 1999, the ultimate goal of a complete unification of secular and biblical chronologies of earth history had been achieved.
+Dr. Aardsma's research was published in The Biblical Chronologist newsletter at each step along the way.

 - The walls which fell before Joshua and his army at Jericho were located.